Margaretta Faugères: Personal life

-Margaretta Van Wyck Bleecker and Peter Faugeres had two daughters, Eveanna Electa Faugeres (1795–1841) and Margaret Mason Faugeres (1797–1820).
-Eveanna married John Anthony Bleecker (her cousin) and had 8 children.
+Margaretta Van Wyck Bleecker and Dr Pierre (also known as Peter) Faugères had two daughters, Eveanna Electra Faugères (1795–1841) and Margaret Mason Faugères (1797–1820).
+Eveanna married her mother's half-brother John Anthony Bleecker (1791-1873) and had 8 children.
 Margaret married Edward P. Brady and was married 5 years before her death.
 She died on January 9, 1801, in Brooklyn and is buried next to her father in the Bowery Methodist Church cemetery.